How it started

 Some pages contain affiliate links, which means we may earn a small commission if you click through and buy something.
 That never changes what we write.
 If a VPN underperforms in our testing, you'll read about it.

+The VPNs we recommend are ones we've actually subscribed to and tested ourselves.
 You can read our full testing methodology to see exactly how we test, what we look for, and how we decide what to recommend.

 Get in touch